dalekjs/dalek-driver-phantomjs/README.md

 > guineapig for skaro browser configuration

-Skaro Browser Binding for [PhantomJS 2](http://phantomjs.org/) providing an API to control the Browser/WebDriver process, buggyfill the browser's WebDriver capabilities, as well as provide an easy means to install the necessary binaries etc.
+Browser Binding for [PhantomJS 2](http://phantomjs.org/) providing an API to control the Browser/WebDriver process, buggyfill the browser's WebDriver capabilities, as well as provide an easy means to install the necessary binaries etc.

 * [PhantomJS Command Line Interface](http://phantomjs.org/api/command-line.html)